smikhalevski/roqueform/README.md

 });
 ```

-`targetField` is a field that initiated the update, so this can be `field` itself, any of its derived fields, or any of
+`targetField` is a field that initiated the update, so this can be the `field` itself, any of its derived fields, or any
-its ancestors (if `field` is also a derived field).
+of its ancestors (if `field` is also a derived field).

 `currentField` is the field to which the listener is subscribed, so in this case it is `field`.